seantomlins/slack-request-verifier/ReadMe.md

 Verify that requests made to your application are from Slack

+*TODO Add in 401 response when verification fails*

 # Usage

 Add your Slack Signing Secret to your configuration